Mouneesh500/Robotic-Arm-/README.md

 Contributions are welcome, especially from those with experience in mechanical design, coding in Python, and Raspberry Pi configurations.
 Here is how you can contribute:

 - **Coding**: Help improve the code for inverse kinematics, or suggest better algorithms for motion control.
-- **Fabrication**: Assistance with improving the design and assembly of the robotic arm.

 To get started, fork the repository, make your changes, and submit a pull request.
 We are excited to see your innovative ideas and contributions!